Unusual Features of this Liturgy:

 SMs take places three abreast at head of catafalque, facing west.
 CEL reads the Commendation prayer, then takes aspergillum from MC and sprinkles the catafalque, then returns aspergillum to MC.
 CEL then takes thurible from TH and censes the catafalque.
 During the sprinkling and censing MC holds right side of CEL’s cope.
 The edges of the pall are not lifted (as they would be at a funeral) during the sprinkling and censing.

 Following the censing, CEL returns thurible to TH, who exits discreetly to smoke sacristy.
+If TH is serving as CR s/he quickly returns to chancel for the departing procession.

 With SMs still standing three abreast at the head of the catafalque facing it, CEL bids the Dismissal and D chants: “May they rest in peace.”
 The reply is “Amen.”